Student Representative Council

 Students who wish to become a House Captain of Vice-Captain must write an application and are selected by the panel on the basis of their application's merit.
 The House Captains attend major school events and build pride and community within their House.
 The students also work closely with the PE faculty to provide sports reports at assemblies and encourage participation and enthusiasm for sport at the school.

-The SRC is comprised of 18 students: 2 students from Year 6 and 4 students from Year 7, Year 8, Year 9 and Year 10.
+The SRC is comprised of 16 students: 4 students from Year 7, Year 8, Year 9 and Year 10.
 Students who are interested in being elected as an SRC Representative need to submit an application at the beginning of the year, outlining why they would like to be on the SRC and what they would aim to do in that role.
 All the applications are then shortlisted before the voting takes place.
 Each year level holds their own elections where students can vote democratically for the applications that they feel will best represent the student body.

 The functions of the Student Representative Council are varied and include: